NEW: Nemtsov was accompanied by a friend when shots were fired from car

 The fatal shooting of the former Russian deputy prime minister sparked outrage among fellow opposition figures, and many questions over who could be behind it.

-A deputy prime minister in the late 1990s under President Boris Yeltsin, Nemtsov had been one of current President Vladimir Putin’s most vocal critics.
+Nemtsov, who served in the late 1990s under President Boris Yeltsin, was one of President Vladimir Putin’s most vocal critics.

 An ever-growing mound of flowers left by mourners marked the place where he fell late Friday night.
 The mood in the Russian capital is one of shock, among Putin supporters as well as those who back the opposition, one man told CNN.